jaksonlabs/jakson/book/carbonspec/latest/src/format-specs/data-types/binary-strings.md

 JSON does not support the definition of `binary` or `custom binary` types as used in Carbon.
 To enable conversion from JSON that describes (`custom`) `binary` Carbon types, the follow convention is used.

-A binary is encoded in JSON using an JSON object with exactly the following string_buffer properties:
+A binary is encoded in JSON using an JSON object with exactly the following string properties:

 - `type` store a (custom) type description
 - `encoding` stores the value `base64`
-- `binary-string_buffer` stores a base64-encoded binary value
+- `binary-string` stores a base64-encoded binary value

 A particular order of these properties inside the object is not required.
 Once an object satisfying the definition from above was found, the object is replaced with a (`custom`) `binary` type (called *auto-conversion*).
-If the string_buffer `type` matches a built-in MIME type (see blow) by character equality, and the auto-conversion option is *not* turned off, a `binary` type with the described contents is created.
+If the string `type` matches a built-in MIME type (see blow) by character equality, and the auto-conversion option is *not* turned off, a `binary` type with the described contents is created.
 Otherwise a `custom binary` is created.

 Libaries implementing the Carbon specification **must** provide an option to turn off auto-conversion, such that there is a possibility to still store an object satisfying the definition from above without converting its content to a (`custom`) (`binary`) type.